binarynonsense/bn-blog/_posts/2018-02-26-short-review-thief-2014-pc.md

 ---

 <p>
 It's been a decent stealth game to play while waiting for Dishonored 2 to get cheaper, but far from perfect.
 At first, I quite liked the hub area, the art design looked promising and it was fun to move around to get from job to job, but it soon started to get quite repetitive both visually and content-wise.
-Having to avoid the same guards following the same routes over and over got a little tedious, and most of the different areas of the city look too similar (I liked their design, but a little more diversity would have been welcomed).
+Having to avoid the same guards following the same routes over and over got a little tedious, and most of the different areas of the city looked too similar (I liked their design, but a little more diversity would have been welcomed).
 </p>

 <p>